A HELENSBURGH traditional musician and her musical partner are leading lights in the Scottish traditional music scene.

 “It was written as a present for a couple’s wedding and it was played as the bride arrived up the pier to the ceremony.
 I really enjoy this type of work and the challenge of writing to the specific needs of a brief.

-Recently Eilidh and Mark have beeb playing concerts and teaching mixed instrument workshops at the Fringe By The Sea festival and at the Atlantic Islands Centre on the Isle of Luing.
-They also played two concerts at the Edinburgh Fringe.
+Eilidh and Mark have played concerts and taught at mixed instrument workshops at the Fringe By The Sea festival and at the Atlantic Islands Centre on the Isle of Luing.
+They have also played concerts at the Edinburgh Fringe.

-“We also have plans for more touring abroad, heading back to Switzerland, Germany and Italy.”
+“We also have plans for more touring abroad, heading back to Switzerland, Germany and Italy," she said.

 It all began for Eilidh at the age of four at a Hogmanay party in Rhu when she first heard the sound of a fiddle playing traditional favourites.